Fitness and Health Promotion

-- At Centennial College’s Athletic and Wellness Center, located at Progress Campus, you will have hands-on learning opportunities.
+- At Centennial College's Athletic and Wellness Centre, located at Progress Campus, you have hands-on learning opportunities.

-- To facilitate ongoing feedback and progress, labs will consist of small group sizes.
+- To facilitate ongoing feedback and progress, labs consist of small group sizes.

-- Inter-professional student liaisons will be part of your learning as you assist your fellow peers (for example, Police Foundations, Pre-service Fire and Paramedic students) in the attainment of their fitness assessment goals.
+- Interprofessional student liaisons are part of your learning as you assist your fellow peers (for example, Police Foundations, Pre-service Fire and Paramedic students) in the attainment of their fitness assessment goals.

 Global Citizenship and Equity Portfolio